 Warren: When I was growing up in Oklahoma, I learned about my family the same way most people do.
 My brothers and I learned from our mom and our dad and our brothers and our sisters, and those were all family stories.
 But that said, there really is an important distinction of tribal citizenship.
 I am not a member of a tribe, and I have apologized for not being more sensitive to that distinction.

 Tim: Note that she never actually answered the question.
-So, if she wasn’t already, Elizabeth Warren has now officially become a laughingstock.We value your comments!
-Please weigh in on our comment section below.
+So, if she wasn’t already, Elizabeth Warren has now officially become a laughingstock.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com